nachtm/HighDimensionalClustering/README.md

 To build our project and run its tests, run `./gradlew build`.

-To run an arbitrary class within our project (with dependencies in scope), run `./run CLASS ARGS...` or `python3 run.py CLASS ARGS`.
+To run an arbitrary class within our project (with runtime dependencies in scope), run `./run CLASS ARGS...` or `python3 run.py CLASS ARGS`.

 If you are assessing this project, you will probably just want to run the visualizer.
 This can be done with `./gradlew vis`.
 Alternatively, `./gradlew visJar` creates `./build/libs/spinacht-visualizer.jar` which contains all of its dependencies, and runs the visualizer with `java -jar spinacht-visualizer.jar`.
-For your convenience, we have pre-build this jar, and put it in `./pre-built`.
+For your convenience, we have pre-built this jar, and put it in `./pre-built`.

 If any of these instructions don't work, please let us know and we will figure out what's going on.